RedHatGov/ocp/README.md

 # Create a backup copy of your imageset-config.yaml with the YYYY-MM-DD in content/
 cp imageset-config.yaml content/imageset-config-$(date +%F).yaml
 ```
+> 📝 **Note:** Additional example imageset-config.yaml files exist in the example directory in oc-mirror.
+Explore them if you would like to add additional operators to your deployment.

 ### **Step 3: Transfer to Registry Host**